General Jean-Maximilien Lamarque

 Place of Death: Paris, France

-Lamarque bounced around various commands before returning to Naples to resume the position of chief of staff to Murat in April of 1810.
-He was rewarded as a Baron of the Empire and served in Calabria before being sent to Lower Catalonia in Spain in late June.
-In January of 1812 he was present at Ordal and Altafulla, and then in November he fought at Ametta and Casa Massana.
-Lamarque won a victory at Banolas in June of 1813, and then took part in the rescue of Tarragona that August.
+Lamarque next bounced around various commands, serving briefly in Belgium and Catalonia before returning to Naples to resume the position of chief of staff to Murat in April of 1810.
+That year he was also named a Baron of the Empire and he served in Calabria, and then in June of 1811 he was sent to Spain to Upper Catalonia to serve as governor.
+In January of 1812 he led his men in seizing the pass at Ordal and then fighting at Altafulla, and then in November he won at Ametta and served at Casa Massana.
+Lamarque won a victory at Banolas in June of 1813 and then two months later he participated in lifting the Siege of Tarragona.
+When forced to abandon Tarragona as the French fell back from Spain, he destroyed Tarragona's fortifications.